-The University of Edinburgh Longitudinal Study Centre – Scotland (LSCS) has received funding from the ESRC to create a multidisciplinary research database from historical vital events records.
-The Digitising Scotland (DS) project will digitise up to 24 million Scottish vital events record images (births, marriages and deaths) since 1856.
+The University of Edinburgh Longitudinal Study Centre – Scotland (LSCS) received funding from the ESRC to create a multidisciplinary research database from historical vital events records.
+The Digitising Scotland (DS) project has digitised around 24 million Scottish vital events record images (births, marriages and deaths) since 1856.
 This will allow research access to individual-level information on some 18 million individuals – a large proportion of those who have lived in Scotland since 1856.

-At the moment these records are kept as indexed images accessible from Scotland’s People, but this means that to extract data for research projects a researcher must first search for an individual record by name, and then manually transcribe the information they need themselves (eg cause of death, occupation, etc).
-This has made any large-scale research project impossible – a situation that the Digitising Scotland project will change.
+Prior to the Digitising Scotland Project these records were kept as indexed images accessible from Scotland’s People, but this meant that to extract data for research projects a researcher would first search for an individual record by name, and then manually transcribe the information they needed themselves (eg cause of death, occupation, etc).
+This made any large-scale research project impossible – a situation that the Digitising Scotland project has changed.

 Digitising Scotland is a collaboration between the Universities of Edinburgh, St Andrews and Queens University Belfast.
-The project is supported by the National Records of Scotland and ESRC.
+The project is supported by the National Records of Scotland and UKRI.

 The project contains 4 work packages:

 - Digitising birth, marriages and death vital events records from 1856 to 1973.